joereddington/joereddington.github.io/diary/index.md

 ## 08/10/21 21:11 to 22:08, OVF Code +EQT
 * I'm rearranging all the code in the OVF directory as a prelude to a serious rewrite.

+## 11/10/21 10:59 to 12:49,  Working on https://github.com/eQualityTime/TheOpenVoiceFactory/issues/139 +EQT
+There are 1,931 lines of code (not including tests, php or scripts)!
+Broadly 600 each on the three big files.
+Feels like that's a lot.

+## 11/10/21 12:49 to 13:03, +EQT updated annual leave calculations
+## 11/10/21 13:04 to 13:54,  +EQT
+x 2021-10-11 Offer dates to prison  on: https://github.com/eQualityTime/Public/issues/134 +EQT x 2021-10-11 Pay fine x Drafted terms for Yvonne volenteer

+## 11/10/21 13:55 to 15:50, Working on https://github.com/equalitytime/public/issues/100  +EQT

+## 11/10/21 15:58 to 17:05,  Working on Mail Merge Code +EQT
+* Just did something fucking pythonic.
+Created a partial function and used it in a list comprehension.
+  * Had to get rid of it afterwards, but it was lovely.

+## 11/10/21 19:43 to 21:34, Back on Mail Merge Code +EQT
+* Of 21 emails - 9 immediately bounced - but...
+* Reviewed this document
+* Properly brainstormed next steps for the MailMerge

+## 11/10/21 21:35 to 21:49, What am I doing tomorrow?  +EQT
+Review of day